uglyeoin/template_joomla_day_usa_template_tutorial/readme.md

 ##Step 7 - Adding a module Chrome
 1. You will see that modules load in their module positions.
 But they are all 100% width.
 If we add two it goes to a new row.
-2. Let's remove all of our HTML except the module call.
+2. Let's remove all of our HTML except the module call and the rows.
 We'll add that HTML to the module Chrome.